SgtClubby/LegoInventory/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for full details.

+> This is a personal passion project.
+Feel free to explore, use, and build on it!
+> If you find it useful or make something cool with it, I'd love to hear about it.

 ## Acknowledgements